NAlexH2/516soundmusic/notebook.md

 Table of contents are generated using a VSCode extension called "Markdown All In One."
 Very useful tool.

+# 12/5/2024
+- Argparse added to a forked branch and tested.
+- Cleaned up code.
+- Tested all options and over tuned and under tuned strings on guitar.
+  - All tests passed with satisfaction.
+  - There is an issue where if a string is ***very*** out of tune, it won't detect the fundamental frequency properly.
+But this is HIGHLY irregular, and I cannot stress how *bad* the string must be tuned to be incorrect.
+- Next step, the writeup.

 # 12/3/24 and 12/4/24 - Working with Bart and solo.
 ## 12/3/24 - with Bart